C. Rufus Pennington, III

 - Member, American Board of Trial Advocates.

-Named to Best Lawyers in America (2012 and 2016 Jacksonville Medical Malpractice Law Plaintiff’s Lawyer of the Year); Florida Trend Legal Elite; Florida Super Lawyers.
+Named to Best Lawyers in America (2012 and 2016 Jacksonville Medical Malpractice Plaintiff’s Lawyer of the Year; 2019 Jacksonville Personal Injury Plaintiff's Lawyer of the Year); Florida Super Lawyers.

 Admitted to practice in Florida; and before the United States Supreme Court; 11th Circuit Court of Appeals; D.C.
 Circuit Court of Appeals; U.S. Court of Federal Claims; and United States District Courts for the Northern, Middle and Southern Districts of Florida.